 Related: How We Tested Powered Coolers

 Related: Best Cooler of 2021

 To form a complete picture of each cooler's performance, we implemented a wide range of tests over six different, mutually exclusive metrics.
 All six metrics are rated by their relative importance in selecting the right cooler for you.
 Together they give a comparable overall score of 1-100 for each product.
 Read through each metric below to learn how we calculate each model's score and which coolers score best in each area.

 Related: Buying Advice for Powered Coolers

-The Dometic and Whynter scored best in this metric, with very similar levels of temperature gained over our 36-hour test; 20.7º and 21.6ºF, respectively.
-While the ARB initially appears to be a better performer, gaining just 15.8º in the same time frame, it also started nearly 10º warmer than any other compressor model, leaving less room between internal and ambient temperature.
-This is also true of all the thermoelectric models, which each gained an average of about 10ºF during the insulation test - all three of them were starting from even higher internal temperatures of over 50ºF.
-All four compressor models we tested (Dometic, Whynter, Costway, and ARB) can also be fitted with insulated covers to add to their insulatory capacity, which we did not test but could be a great investment if you're planning to spend a lot of time in environments over 90ºF.
+The Dometic, Engel, and Whynter scored best in this metric, with very similar temperature levels gained over our 36-hour test; 20.7º, 18.9º, and 21.6ºF, respectively.
+While the ARB initially appears to be a better performer, gaining just 15.8º in the same time frame, it also started nearly 10º warmer than any other compressor model, leaving less room between internal and ambient temperatures.
+This is also true of all the thermoelectric models, which each technically gained less heat during the insulation test, while all of them started from much higher relative internal temperatures.
+All five compressor models tested (Dometic, Whynter, Costway, Engel, and ARB) can also be fitted with insulated covers to add to their insulation capacity, which we did not test but could be a great investment if you're planning to spend a lot of time in environments over 90ºF.